dotCMS/qa/README.md

 ------------------------------------------------
 Setup a dotcms instance running https://s3.amazonaws.com/qa.dotcms.com/starters/3.2_qastarter_v.0.4b.zip instead of the normal starter.zip

 Ensure you have a valid dotCMS license for your server.
 Some of the tests require enterprise functionality in order to run.
+The trial.jsp can make getting a license more convenient and efficient.
+Located in artifacts/license directory.

 Make sure your host file has entries for the following:
 * qademo.dotcms.com